suren-tanwar/isolut/README.md

 # isolut

-### Deploying Ghost CMS on Google Cloud Platform
+### Deploying The Ghost Application on Google Cloud Platform

 #### Step 1: Set Up Google Cloud Platform (GCP) Project

-1. Create a new project on Google Cloud Console if you don't have one.
+1. Create a new project on Google Cloud Console.
-2. Enable billing for your project.
-3. Enable the Compute Engine API for your project.

 #### Step 2: Create and Configure Compute Engine Instance

-1. Navigate to Compute Engine in the Google Cloud Console.
-2. Click "Create Instance" and configure machine type, boot disk, and networking.
+1."Create Instance" and configure machine .
-3. Allow HTTP and HTTPS traffic.
+2. Allow HTTP and HTTPS traffic.
-4. Select "Ubuntu" as the operating system.
+3. Select "Ubuntu" as the operating system.
-5. Click "Create" to create the instance.
+4. Click "Create" to create the instance.

 #### Step 3: Connect to Your Instance

-1. Click on the SSH button in the console to open a terminal window.
+1. Click on the SSH button in the console.
 2. Update the system packages:

    ```bash